apecloud/kubeblocks/cmd/reloader/README.md

 # 7. License

-Probe is under the Apache 2.0 license.
+Reloader is under the Apache 2.0 license.
 See the [LICENSE](../../LICENSE) file for details.